 Eugene has a Bachelors in Commerce from the University of Toronto and an MBA from Harvard Business School.
 He and his wife live in Toronto with their three children.

 Stephanie is Deputy General Counsel at Thomvest.
 Previously she was Associate General Counsel & Managing Director at BMO Financial Group, where she and her team supported Global Corporate Banking for Capital Markets.
 Prior to joining BMO, Stephanie was an equity partner in the Financial Services Group of McMillan LLP.
 She is a Certified Anti-Money Laundering Specialist (CAMS), a Fellow of the American College of Commercial Finance Lawyers (ACCFL) and an instructor in the Osgoode Hall Law School Professional LLM program in Financial Law.
 Stephanie graduated from Queen’s University and from the JD/MBA program at Osgoode Hall and Schulich School of Business.
 She is currently the Director of Governance on the Board of Directors of Girl Guides of Canada.

-Yvonne works as the Controller for Thomvest Asset Management in our Toronto office.
+Yvonne works as the Director of Accounting and Finance for Thomvest Asset Management in the Toronto office.
 She started with Thomvest in 1998, and has managed the growth of the accounting and finance team to four employees.
 She is involved in many operational aspects of Thomvest, as well as the tax planning and compliance function.

 Prior to joining Thomvest, Yvonne worked as an accountant at Arthur Andersen and a small CPA firm.
 She holds a Bachelor of Arts in Commerce from the University of Toronto, as well as the CPA, CGA (Ontario) designation.
 She is a lifelong cat lover, and enjoys lounging and playing with her two young rescue cats, Willow and Clover.